navapbc/tf-ecs-example/README.md

 ## The ECS Cluster

-Let's assume you already run EC2 instances in Autoscaling groups with a load balancer.
+A typical AWS service would consist of networking (a VPC), an Autoscaling group of EC2 instances and a load balancer.
 Let's review the components you need to transform that into an ECS cluster.

 ### ECS Agent/AMI